Sadeesha99/Order-Production-And-Purchase-Management-System-CSR-Ads-and-Holdings/README.md

 ---

 This configuration should prepare your project to be deployed on a Tomcat server with MySQL as the backend.
 Ensure to replace placeholders with actual values specific to your environment.

+## Usage

+After the application is up and running, you can:

+Register a new user: Access the registration page.
+Log in: Use the login page to access protected resources.
+Perform CRUD operations: Use the provided UI to create, read, update, and delete records.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.